humanitec-architecture/resource-packs-aws/examples/mysql/aurora/README.md

 # Example: mysql resource based on AWS RDS Aurora

-This example configures a [mysql](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#mysql) resource definition using AWS RDS Aurora.
+This example configures a [mysql](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#mysql) Resource Definition using AWS RDS Aurora.

-The created definition can be used in your score file using:
+The created definition can be used in your Score file using:

 ```yaml
 resources: